Beurling-Fourier algebras on Lie groups and their spectra: The spectrum under polynomial weights and regularity of Beurling-Fourier algebras

 \section{The spectrum under polynomial weights and regularity of Beurling-Fourier algebras}

 In this section we will demonstrate that a {\it ``polynomially growing''} weight $W$ does not change the spectrum, i.e. Spec$A(G,W)\cong G$ and prove regularity of the associated algebra $A(G,W)$.
-Recall that a subalgebra $\A$ of $C_0(\Sigma)$ for a locally compact Hausdorff space $\Sigma$ is called {\it regular} if for any disjoint closed subsets $E$ and $F$ of $\Sigma$ there exists $f\in \A$ such that $f\equiv 0$ on $E$ and $f \equiv 1$ on $F$.
+Recall that a subalgebra $\A$ of $C_0(\Sigma)$ for a locally compact Hausdorff space $\Sigma$ is called {\it regular on $\Sigma$} if for each proper, closed subset $E$ of $\Sigma$ and each $x\in \Sigma\setminus E$ there exists $f\in\A$ with $f(x)=1$ and $f\equiv 0$ on $E$.
+A commutative Banach algebra $\A$ is {\it regular} if its algebra of Gelfand transforms is regular on ${\rm Spec}\A$.
 When the weight is {\it ``polynomially growing''}, we may have a much simpler substitute of ${\rm Trig}(G)$ for the case of compact $G$, namely the usual test function space $C_c^\infty(G)$.
 We will show that $C_c^\infty(G)$ is sitting in $A(G,W)$ densely in each case.
 Then, the problem of determining ${\rm Spec}A(G,W)$ leads us to the problem of understanding ${\rm Spec}\, C_c^\infty(G)$.